Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--debug` is passed and brewing fails, open a shell inside the temporary folder used for compiling.

     If  `--use-llvm`  is  passed,  attempt  to  compile using the LLVM front-end to GCC.

-    *NOTE*: Not all formulae will build with LLVM.
+    If `--use-gcc` is passed, attempt to compile using the traditional GNU Compiler Collection.

+    NOTE:  Not  all formulae will build with LLVM; GCC may work more readily than llvm.
+With Xcode 4, llvm is the  default,  so  this command  is sometimes needed for packages for which LLVM doesn't work yet.
+Brew will do what it can to fix this for you, but will use your environment as it's configured.

     If `--ignore-dependencies` is passed, skip installing any dependencies of any kind.
 If they are not already present, the formula will probably fail